Adding/Removing Spouse or Children

 - turn 19 years of age, unless they are in full-time attendance at a recognized post-secondary institution and are supported by the parent or guardian.
 (A dependent post-secondary student may include a student enrolled in full-time studies at a trade school, technical school or high school.)

-Health Insurance BC will send a letter to the account holder as a child approaches age 19, advising that coverage for the child under that account will end on the last day of the month the child turns 19.
+HIBC will send a letter to the account holder as a child approaches age 19, advising that coverage for the child under that account will end on the last day of the month the child turns 19.
 MSP will provide continuous coverage for the child by setting up a new, self-administered account.
-Initially, the child will be provided a full premium subsidy (if the residency requirements for premium assistance are met).
+To receive supplementary benefits, the child will have to fulfill residency requirements and submit an Application for Supplementary Benefits, HLTH 103 (PDF, 332KB).

 Coverage can continue for children who are full-time students until the last day of the month in which they turn 25, provided they are not married or living in a marriage-like relationship, and are supported by the account holder.

 Removing Deceased Individuals